greenelab/czi-seed-rfa/manuscript.md

 the success of these learning experiences has to do with our instructional paradigm, which includes a very challenging course project coupled with one-on-one support from instructors.
-We will develop a new curriculum specifically tailored to HCA that incorporates: 1) didactic course material on single cell gene expression profiling previously developed as part of the annual McKusick Short Course on Human and Mammalian Genetics at Jackson Labs (PI Goff), 2) machine learning methods (PI Greene), 4) statistics for genomics (PIs Fertig and Hicks), 4) search and analysis in low-dimensional representations, and 5) tools developed by our group in response to this RFA.
+We will develop a new curriculum specifically tailored to HCA that incorporates: 1) didactic course material on single cell gene expression profiling (PI Goff), 2) machine learning methods (PI Greene), 4) statistics for genomics (PIs Fertig and Hicks), 4) search and analysis in low-dimensional representations, and 5) tools developed by our group in response to this RFA.